What Is a Base Case Evaluation?

-Let’s say the video game company’s financial analyst estimates a 70 percent sales drop in the worst-case scenario and no increase in sales in the best-case scenario.
+Let’s say the interactive video game company’s financial analyst estimates a 70 percent sales drop in the worst-case scenario and no increase in sales in the best-case scenario.
 The analyst uses a similar range for changes in foot traffic.
 Operational costs, however, have a narrower range of variations due to more stability in rent, utilities, and hours of operation.

 Just a year ago, our business owner was considering expanding his shop to accommodate board games.
 Of course, there’s a threshold profit margin that, if reached, could make the expansion possible.
 Yet with a huge drop in profits all but certain, he’ll likely have to hold off.